KarlesP/QuTiP-in-action/README.md

 Here you can find a working example code of J. R. Johansson's "Single Atom Lasing using QuTiP" lectures.

 **Why?**
-Because learning though example is faster and because I believe that coding Quantum Mechanics is better than solving an equation, because you are working through your thoughts and you can understand better the reasoning behind your answer.
+Because learning though example is faster and I believe that coding Quantum Mechanics is better than solving an equation.

 **How?**
-It's harder to understand Hamiltonian transformations in action when you are reading about them.
+It's easier to understand Hamiltonian transformations in action than when you're reading about them.
 So here you go, a working example.

 ### Installing